 For example, you can say something along the lines of, “I’m really eager to improve in this role.
 What is one thing that you think I can do to get better?”

 If you frame your question with a reason, your colleague will feel more comfortable in opening up and giving you their honest thoughts.

 You are also helping the colleague that you’re seeking advice from.
-Not only does their willingness to help make them look good in front of their boss, but it also gives them the chance to feel important and valuable.
+Not only does their willingness to help make them come across as a team player, but it also gives them the chance to practice mentorship.

-Feedback carries no value if you never follow up on it.
+Feedback carries no value if you don’t apply it.

 Your first step should be to investigate it further.
 Ask your colleague for specific examples.
 Review documents, recordings, or any other relevant materials for the areas that you need to improve on.

 Once you fully understand what you need to work on, you can form a plan for improving and monitoring your development over time.